 By Guo Xiaobing

-The author is deputy director and a research professor at the Institute of Arms Control and Security Studies, China Institutes of Contemporary International Relations.
+(The author is director of the Institute of Arms Control and Security Studies at the China Institutes of Contemporary International Relations.)